The Capabilities of Fish Brains

 A recent experiment has shown that some cichlids and stingrays can add and subtract numbers by 1 up to the number 5.
 Another experiment has shown that with the help of technology goldfish in a tank on wheels can control the direction of a trip through a room in order to receive a treat.
 One fish used its newfound ability to explore beyond the room.

 Cichlids belong to the family Cichlidae.
 The family is large and diverse.
-Some members of the family are kept as pets.
+Some cichlids are kept as pets.
 Wild species live in Central and South America, Africa, Southeast Asia, and India.
 They inhabit fresh water or in some cases brackish water.
 Many cichlids are just a few inches in length, but some are larger than a foot.
-According to SeaWorld in the United States, new species of cichlids continue to be discovered every year.
+According to SeaWorld in the United States, new cichlid species are discovered every year.

-The cichlid species used in the experiment described below was Pseudotropheus zebra, or the zebra mbuna.
-Confusingly, this fish has been given multiple scientific names, including Maylandia estherae and Metriaclima estherae.
-The species is native to Africa and is around five inches in length.
-It's shown in the video above.
+The species used in the experiment described below was Pseudotropheus zebra, or the zebra mbuna, according to the scientists that performed the research.
+The classification of cichlids is changing, however.
+Confusingly, the species in the experiment has been given multiple scientific names.
+It has been placed in the genus Maylandia or Metriaclima by some scientists and has been given a different species name as well.
+The species is native to Africa and is around five inches in length as an adult.
+Photos in the scientific report show that the fish were pale orange in color, as in the video above.

 The other species used in the first experiment that I describe was Potamotrygon motoro.
 It's a freshwater stingray that has a variable appearance and several common names, including the ocellate river stingray.
-It bears light spots surrounded by a darker colour.
-The surrounding area of its body may be sand-coloured, brown, or blue-grey.
-I've chose a light brown form for the illustration above because a photo in the scientific publication of the study shows that the animals in the experiment were this colour.
+It bears light spots surrounded by a darker color.
+The surrounding area of its body may be sand-colored, brown, or blue-grey.
+I've chose a light brown form for the illustration above because a photo in the scientific publication of the study shows that the animals in the experiment were this color.

 Stingrays strictly sting out of defense, never as an offensive maneuver.